9 of the best car stereo options for your daily commute

 Pioneer is one of the best car stereo brands out there, offering reliability and versatility.

-The DEH-S5100BT is an all-in-one car stereo, that includes FLAC file playback functionality for USB devices, and built-in Bluetooth for streaming and hands-free calling.
+The DEH-S5100BT is an all-in-one car stereo with FLAC file playback functionality for USB devices, and built-in Bluetooth for streaming and hands-free calling.

 There’s AM/FM tuning, and a CD player included, so you can still enjoy all of your CD collection.

-Another fun feature of the Pioneer is that you can customize the colors of the backlit panel.
+Another fun feature of the Pioneer is you can customize the colors of the backlit panel.

 You will get features like: